Manitoba -> Dividend tax credit

-The dividend tax credit for dividends eligible for the enhanced dividend tax credit is 8% of the taxable dividend as of the 2012 tax year, as announced in the Manitoba 2012 Budget.
+The dividend tax credit for eligible dividends is 8% of the taxable dividend as of the 2012 tax year, as announced in the Manitoba 2012 Budget.
 Prior to 2012, it was 11% of the taxable dividend amount.

-The federal gross-up reductions, starting in 2010, automatically reduced the amount of the MB enhanced dividend tax credit as a percentage of the actual dividends, as follows:
+The federal gross-up reductions, starting in 2010, automatically reduced the amount of the MB eligible dividend tax credit as a percentage of the actual dividends, as follows:

 Manitoba Income Tax Act s.
 4.7(1)(b)(i.2)

-For non-eligible, or small business dividends, the Manitoba dividend tax credit is defined as a percentage of the taxable dividend.
+For non-eligible dividends, the Manitoba dividend tax credit is defined as a percentage of the taxable dividend.

 The Manitoba dividend tax credit rates correspond to the reduction in the Manitoba small business corporate tax rate to 4.5% for 2006, 3% for 2007, 2% for 2008, 1% for 2009 and 2010, and zero starting December 1, 2010.

 The Federal 2017 Fall Economic Statement announced that the gross-up rate for non-eligible dividends would be reduced to 16% for 2018, and to 15% for 2019 and later years.